domaincheck/wordpress-plugin/readme.txt

 * Bugfixes

 = 1.0.8 =
 * Added setting the domain and SSL owner!
-Use the Screen Options to show the column in the table views.
+Use the Screen Options to show the column in the table views
 * Improved PHP 5.3.x compatibility
 * Improved updating functionality